knowsuchagency/struct-gpt/README.md

 }
 ```

+## Features

+* Easy creation of custom models using the OpenAI API
+* Integration with Pydantic for model validation and serialization
+* Flexible configuration with retries and temperature settings

+## Installation

+`pip install struct-gpt`

+## Usage

+* Template variables in the class' docstring are replaced with the keyword arguments passed to `from_openai`
-Classes can reference one another.
+* Classes can reference one another

-You can also use the `OpenAiMixin` to add functionality to existing Pydantic classes.
+* You can use the `OpenAiMixin` to add functionality to existing Pydantic classes

 ```python
 from struct_gpt import OpenAiBase, OpenAiMixin